topobyte/no-awt/README.md

 This project is a partial clone of the java.awt package from OpenJDK for using those classes in non-awt environments like on Android or on GWT.
+It is based on OpenJDK version 6.